Hukasx0/Hukasx0/README.md

 <!-- About Me Section -->
 ## 🚀 About Me
 I'm a passionate full-stack developer with a love for modern web technologies.
 My journey in tech has led me to explore and master the T3 Stack, along with a variety of cutting-edge tools and frameworks.
+I'm also proficient in C# and .NET, allowing me to build robust backend solutions and cross-platform applications.
+This diverse skill set enables me to create comprehensive, scalable solutions that span both frontend and backend technologies.

 <!-- Skills Section -->
 ## 🛠️ Skills & Technologies